-39. Can personal data or PII owners/controllers appeal to the courts against orders of the regulators?
+41. Can personal data or PII owners/controllers appeal to the courts against orders of the regulators?

-Yes, data controllers can appeal the DPA's decisions before the competent courts if they consider that a decision issued by the DPA is unlawful.
+Yes, data controllers and data subjects can appeal the DPA's decisions before the competent courts if they consider that a decision issued by the DPA is unlawful.